idaocracy/NaninovelPostProcess/README.md

 You can find information on the functions and parameters of each effect in the Effects section in the Post Processing documentation. https://docs.unity3d.com/Packages/com.unity.postprocessing@3.2/manual/index.html

-Notice that the ColorGrading effect has been split into three different effects: HDR, LDR and External.
+Notice that the ColorGrading effect has been split into three different parts: HDR, LDR and External.
 Check the documentation for info on which one suits you best.

 # Installation